The secret weapon most teachers miss (and how the triple tax advantage works)

 An HSA helps you cover these costs TAX-FREE.
 That's a significant advantage over pulling money from a tax-deferred 403(b), where every withdrawal is taxed as ordinary income.

 Many teachers retire at 55-60.
 If you retire before Medicare kicks in at 65, you'll need to pay for health insurance yourself.
-This can cost $10,000-$20,000 or more per year, depending on your location, age, and plan type.
+This can cost $10,000-$20,000+ per year before any ACA subsidies, depending on your location, age, and plan type.

 Your HSA can bridge this gap.
 You can use HSA funds to pay for: